11 December 2006

 Footnotes

-2 The Moravian Indian villages were built according to a plan, with the church at the center.
+The Moravian Indian villages were built according to a plan, with the church at the center.
 The church leaders controlled all aspects of life in the village, according to strict rules.
 Every effort was made to keep the Moravian Indians separate from non-Christian Indians and from the encroaching white population.
-The missionaries encouraged the Indians to plant gardens and till farms, rather than to reply upon hunting.
+The missionaries encouraged the Indians to plant gardens and till farms, rather than to reply upon hunting.3

-3 The work among the Cherokees was administered from the southern headquarters of the Moravian Church in Salem, North Carolina.
-Consequently, many of the records of the Cherokee mission, both in
+The work among the Cherokees was administered from the southern headquarters of the Moravian Church in Salem, North Carolina.
+Consequently, many of the records of the Cherokee mission, both inGeorgia and Oklahoma, are located in the Moravian Archives in Winston-Salem.

-5 Edmund de Schweinitz.
+Edmund de Schweinitz.
 The Life and Times of David Zeisberger.
 Philadelphia: J.B.
 Lippincott & Co., 1870.
-747 pp.
+747 pp.6

-8 Usually translators have been identified on the folders.
+Usually translators have been identified on the folders.
 Many translations were done by the late William N. Schwarze while he was Archivist.
 The translators of the Petquottink Mission materials (Box 1571) were Miss G. Elizabeth Bahnsen and Miss Jutta Leheis.
-The translations were done for Erminie Wheeler-Voegelin, Director, Great Lakes-Ohio Valley Research Project, Indiana University, Bloomington, Indiana, in 1962.
+The translations were done for Erminie Wheeler-Voegelin, Director, Great Lakes-Ohio Valley Research Project, Indiana University, Bloomington, Indiana, in 1962.9

-13 C.F.
+C.F.
 Voegelin, Eli Lilly, et al. Walam Olum or Red Score, the Migration Legend of the Lenni Lenape or Delaware Indians.
 Indianapolis: Indiana Historical Society, 1954.
 379 pp. Fliegel’s work was made possible by research grants from Eli Lilly.
-In all his work Fliegel found no reference to Walam Olum in the Moravian records.
+In all his work Fliegel found no reference to Walam Olum in the Moravian records.14

-15 Present day archivists would arrange these materials somewhat differently, giving more attention to provenance and the original order of the materials.
+Present day archivists would arrange these materials somewhat differently, giving more attention to provenance and the original order of the materials.
 The original order had been altered long before Fliegel began his work.
 See pp. 164 and 165 in William Henry Allison, Inventory of Unpublished Material for Religious History in Protestant Church Archives and Other Repositories.
 Washington, 1910.